 11 Activities to Promote World Hello Day

-Celebrate World Hello Day with your class by hanging our Hello Around the World pennant banner, putting up our A Simple Hello Positivity Poster or our Hello Around The World Poster and organizing one of the following activities!
+Celebrate World Hello Day with your class by hanging our Hello Around the World bunting, putting up our A Simple Hello Positivity Poster or our Hello Around The World Poster and organizing one of the following activities!

 Greet Your Class

 Start World Hello Day by saying hello to your students!
 Give each student one of our Hello Greeting Cards to start off the day the right way.

 Why not give them a boost by telling them how well they’ve been studying that week or complimenting their behaviour at school?

 Students will love a personalised message from their teacher and will see straight away how much of a difference saying ‘hello’ can make!

 Participating in World Hello Day can be as easy as saying hello to 10 different people.
 Why not teach your class how to say hello in a different language?

 Early years students will love this video on saying hello in different countries!

 Even if you’ve spent all year with your class, it can be easy to forget the unique qualities that each of your students possess.
 When you see everyone every day it’s easy for your students to treat each other as just ‘another piece of furniture’ in the classroom!

 Play one of our 12 Fun Getting To Know You Icebreakers for Kids or choose a card from our Icebreaker Game Cards.
 “Getting to know you” activities can help you remind your children to value themselves and each other as unique individuals.